 1. What is ovulation bleeding, and how can you recognize it?

 When reddish brown spotting occurs during your most fertile time, it is called ovulation bleeding.
-In this context, this is how the most fertile time is defined: From the time that you see cervical mucus for the first time to the first higher measurement of the basal temperature (in accordance with the rules of the symptothermal methods, which can determine the time of ovulation within a few days).
+In this context, this is how the most fertile time is defined: From the time that you see cervical mucus for the first time to the first higher measurement of the basal temperature (in accordance with the rules of the Symptothermal method, which can determine the time of ovulation within a few days).

 The example cycle begins with menstruation.
 The example woman is in her second cycle after having stopped taking birth control pills.
 Her menstruation lasts 5 days.
 On the first three days, she has heavy bleeding, and then the bleeding is lighter.
 On the 10th day of the cycle, she can see cervical mucus for the first time, and the most fertile days begin.
-On the 18th day of the cycle, she can determine the first higher measurement (1st hM) of the temperature in accordance with the rules of the symptothermal method.
+On the 18th day of the cycle, she can determine the first higher measurement (1st hM) of the temperature in accordance with the rules of the Symptothermal method.

 On the 16th day of her cycle, the woman notices midcycle bleeding that is noticeably less heavy than her standard period.
 On the following day, she still has a little spotting.
 From the 16th day of the cycle to the 18th day of the cycle, she can see stretchy cervical mucus as well as the bleeding, and she feels moist at the entrance to her vagina.
 On the 16th day of the cycle, she also notices slight pain in her abdomen, which she identifies as midcycle pain.
-Because this is midcycle bleeding in the most fertile time in close connection to other signs of ovulation, such as midcycle pain and an increase in temperature, this midcycle bleeding can be clearly identified as ovulation bleeding.
+Because this is midcycle bleeding in the most fertile time in close connection to other signs of ovulation, such as Ovulation pain and an increase in temperature, this midcycle bleeding can be clearly identified as ovulation bleeding.

 2. Why does ovulation bleeding happen?